 In 1999, Welcome Home Ministries opened our first “recovery residence” in East Nashville with 9 beds to support our Alcohol and Drug Recovery Support Program.
 By 2009, WHM owned and operated 3 recovery residences to provide a safe, clean, healthy and sober living community of compassionate care for a total of 24 men seeking recovery from alcohol and drug addictions.
 In recent years, Welcome Home Ministries has experienced extraordinary growth.
 We have more than doubled our capacity to reach out to our community to provide alcohol and drug recovery support services.

 In 2011, we expanded our recovery housing capacity from 24 to 39 beds.
-In 2014, we opened our 6th recovery residence, which increased our capacity from 39 to 48 beds; and in 2016, we once again expanded our recovery housing capacity from 48 to 57 beds in a total of 7 recovery residences (5 transitional recovery residences, including a house exclusively for veterans, and 2 permanent supportive recovery residences for recovery program graduates).
+In 2014, we opened our 6th recovery residence, which increased our capacity from 39 to 48 beds; and in 2016, we once again expanded our recovery housing capacity from 48 to 57 beds in a total of 7 recovery residences (five congregate living recovery residences, including a house exclusively for veterans, and two permanent supportive recovery residences for recovery program graduates).

 Our target population is comprised of men 18 years of age and older, typically ranging in age from 35 to 60 years old.
 Most of our clients are “chronic relapsers,” which means they have struggled with addiction most of their life, beginning in adolescence.
 Many of the men entering our program are homeless and unemployed.
 As many as one-third to one-half of our participants are “dual diagnosed” (chemical dependency with a mental health disorder).
 Some participants may have an undiagnosed mental illness, which is why we rely on mental healthcare providers to screen our residents for mental illnesses on an as needed basis.